Did you know?

 Director of Undergraduate Studies: Professor Chris Xu

-Director of Graduate Studies: Assistant Professor Gregory Fuchs
+Director of Graduate Studies: Associate Professor Gregory Fuchs

 Interim Director of Master of Engineering

 and Master of Science Programs: Professor Joel Brock